 Perez was instrumental in the expansion of the Rastrojos from 2008 onwards, sending out heavily armed cells to different parts of the country, in order to secure access to drug crops, protect cocaine laboratories and control internal movement corridors within Colombia.
 It was Perez who negotiated an alliance with rebels of the National Liberation Army (ELN) in the provinces of Cauca and Nariño on the Pacific coast.
 This later developed into a nationwide alliance in the interests of drug trafficking, with the ELN selling coca base to the Rastrojos in not only Cauca and Nariño, but also Antioquia, Choco, Bolivar and Norte de Santander.

 Rumors surfaced of his arrest in January 2011 in Venezuela, but they quickly proved false.
 He always maintained a very low profile, and very little was known about him.
 He was believed to be continuously on the move, both inside and outside of Colombia.
 He maintained direct command over many of the different Rastrojos units across the country, and takes a direct hand in fighting, and eliminating, rivals.

-With the surrender of Comba US authorities to the US Drug Enforcement Administration (DEA) on May 8, 2012, Perez was the favorite to assume overall command of the Rastrojos until his 2012 capture and subsequent extradition to the US on drug trafficking charges.
+With the surrender of Comba to the US Drug Enforcement Administration (DEA) on May 8, 2012, Perez was the favorite to assume overall command of the Rastrojos until his 2012 capture and subsequent extradition to the US on drug trafficking charges.
 He was sentenced to 30 years in prison on August 6, 2014.
 Perez's capture and sentencing, coupled with the captures and surrenders of the rest of the top leadership in 2012, has likely spelled the end for the Rastrojos as a national criminal organization.